naumovskin/shortAds/README.md

-# shortAds - simple implementation of spring security with angularJS
+# shortAds - Simple implementation of spring security with angularJS